tommyp/tommyp.org/src/routes/blog/apple-music-taste.md

 ## The Apple Ecosystem

 I've been a Mac user for more than 15 years.
-I've got an iPhone, Airpod Pros, Apple Watch and a personal 14" Macbook Pro, along with one for work.
+I've got an iPhone, Airpod Pros, Apple Watch, and a personal 14" Macbook Pro, along with one for work.
 It's safe to say I'm in deep when it comes to Apple's products.